alexbecker/exact-bgc/README.md

 The parallelization of evaluate_from_file is less good, and it gains little with more than 4 cores, but it is very fast relative to character_table so this is not a major issue.

+### RESULTS:

+Results computed so far are located in results/.
+Run

+	python visualizations.py max_i

+to see visualizations of the results for i up to max_i.

 ### CONJECTURES:

 It is conjectured that the multiplicity of V(lambda) in H^i(PConf_n(C)) stabilizes at n=k+i+1, where k